Kotlin/KEEP/proposals/simple-collection-literals.md

 argument positions, and not any supertype.
 (I considered having an alternative syntax for map-like literals, e.g., `#[ ... ]` to make the difference more obvious but that doesn't prevent the above error.)

+OQ:CollectionLiteral.PreventMixedTypeOverloads: As discussed above, it might be desirable to have the compiler issue a warning or error if either special name is bound to something with overloads which have different argument types, as opposed to just different numbers of arguments.

+OQ:CollectionLiteral.PreventMixedParamTypes: As discussed above, it might be desirable to have the compiler issue a warning or error if any function value or overload bound to either special name has different types for different arguments within a single function value or overload.

+OQ:CollectionLiteral.ReturnTypeConstraint: As discussed above, it might be desirable to have the compiler issue a warning or error if any function value or overload bound to either special name returns a type which is not a collection type.

 OQ:CollectionLiteral.ReturnTypeConstraint.Variance: If it is deemed desirable to restrict the return type of callable definitions of the special names, I'm not sure if or how the variance of the generic arguments of the return type ought to be restricted.

+OQ:CollectionLiteral.EnforceImportPackage: To enforce use of the same definitions across a project, it might be desirable to have a compiler option to produce a warning or error if these special names are imported from or defined outside a given package hierarchy prefix.
+This could be particularly useful in the context of IntelliJ, where its ability to automatically add imports for unresolved imports sometimes results in importing the symbol from an unintended source.
+That might furthermore need some option (perhaps an annotation) to escape from the restriction in individual files, for example.

 ## Alternatives Considered ##